CS-433/ml-project-2-pebkac/README.md

 # Python scripts
 1. sdf_to_xyz.py: Generates XYZ files from SDF files in a given input directory and stores them in a given output directory
 2. find_hyperparams.py: Performs hyperparameter optimization for a given MSA and a given representation
+3. model_analysis.ipynb: Trains a multi-headed attention block for each representation, generates PPV curves for each representation, and extracts feature importance for one-hot encodings and SPAHM representations
 ## Model
 1. AttentionDCA.py: Defines the structure of the multi-headed attention-block
 2. Dataset.py: Defines the Dataset object used during model training for mini-batching